insidae/website/content/2022-02-22/index.md

 Personally, I need all the help I can get when it comes to staying focused.
 It's unfortunate but I **have** found a couple of quirky ways to trick myself into sitting down and getting some writing done.

-The age-old method of breaking down your target word count into smaller, more manageable, chunks is always a good idea.
+The age-old method of breaking down your target word count into smaller, more manageable, chunks is always a good place to start.

 For example, if your target word count is 90,000 words, breaking it down to 1,000 words per day makes writing much less intimidating.
-It also gives you a solid estimate for how long it'll take, in this instance - 90 days.
-Being able to see the finish line can be powerful motivation.
+It also gives you a solid estimate for how long it'll take, in this instance - 90 days (if you stick with it).
+Being able to see the finish line is all the motivation some people need.

 1,000 words a day is a common goal for writers.
-My psychological trick is actually to aim for a lower word count, like **900 words a day** or even lower.
+My psychological trick is actually to cheekily aim for a lower word count, like **900 words a day** or even lower.

 Straight away, you're being **'kinder'** to yourself.
 You're also making it easier to succeed each day you sit down to write.
 With every successful day, you're building a new habit and making the next day easier.